blowb/blowb-doc/setup-host/postfix.rst

 Install and Enable Postfix
 --------------------------

 Postfix is installed and enabled by default on CentOS.
-Just in case, you can check whether postfix is installed and running by running the following two commands:
+Just in case, we can check whether postfix is installed and running by running the following two commands:
 ::